History of Atalanta BC: Mondonico era and UEFA competitions (1986–1994)

 Atalanta remained in Serie A until 1987, when it was relegated on the final matchday following a last-minute loss against Fiorentina.
 Despite having been relegated, the club reached its second Coppa Italia final, beating Parma and Cremonese en route to the final.
 However, it lost over two legs (4–0 on aggregate) to Napoli, who also won the league that season.
 As Napoli qualified for the European Cup with its league triumph, the Cup Winners' Cup spot was passed to Atalanta.
 This was thus the club's second appearance in the competition and its second in UEFA competitions following its debut in the 1963–64 edition.

 The 1987–88 season was a turning point for the club.
 Under coach Emiliano Mondonico, Atalanta secured promotion to Serie A at the end of the season despite initial pessimism, a double commitment, and a close promotion race near the end of the season; the club finished fourth, just one point clear in the final promotion spot.
 In the Cup Winners' Cup, the club reached the semi-finals despite playing in Serie B. Though the club lost its first match away 2–1 to Welsh club Merthyr Tydfil, a result that the Italian sports media considered an upset and a setback, Atalanta recovered with a 2–0 home win in the return leg.
-The club then defeated Greek club OFI Crete (2–1 on aggregate) before knocking out Sporting SC (3–1 on aggregate) in the quarter-finals in a rematch of their 1963 encounter.
+The club then defeated Greek club OFI (2–1 on aggregate) before knocking out Sporting SC (3–1 on aggregate) in the quarter-finals in a rematch of their 1963 encounter.
 In the semi-finals, Atalanta was eliminated by Belgian club K.V.
 Mechelen, who won both legs 2–1 and went on to win the competition.
 This run to the semi-finals was the best performance in a UEFA competition by a club not playing in its country's top flight league.
 (Note: Welsh club Cardiff City also reached the semi-finals of the 1967–68 Cup Winners' Cup while playing outside a top flight league.
 However, it played in the English Football League Second Division because Wales did not have its own league system at the time.
 Atalanta therefore achieved the best run at a UEFA competition of a club playing in its country's second tier.)